Dre Campbell Farm

 If you don’t have enough yard or garden space to grow a large plant, growing in containers can be a great alternative.

-Next, fill the pot with rich, organic soil and then place pineapple top in the soil.
+Next, fill the pot with rich, organic soil, and then place the pineapple top in the soil.
 Continue caring for your plants by following the steps above.

 Takeaway

-There are some important things to remember when it comes to the cultivation of this tropical fruit.
+There are some important things to remember when it comes to growing this tropical fruit.
 But, you’ll be well on your way if you follow the steps above.

 And one last thing; pineapples do not grow on trees.
 They grow from a leafy plant.